Italian literature: Religious literature

-In the 13th century a religious movement took place in Italy, with the rise of the Dominican and Franciscan Orders.
-The earliest preserved sermons in an Italian language are from Jordan of Pisa, a Dominican.
-Francis of Assisi, mystic and reformer in the Catholic Church, the founder of the Franciscans, also wrote poetry.
-Though he was educated, Francis's poetry was beneath the refined poetry at the center of Frederick's court.
-According to legend, Francis dictated the hymn Cantico del Sole in the eighteenth year of his penance, almost rapt in ecstasy.
-It was the first great poetical work of Northern Italy, written in a kind of verse marked by assonance, a poetic device more widespread in Northern Europe.
-Other poems previously attributed to Francis are now generally recognized as lacking in authenticity.
+The earliest preserved sermons in the Italian language are from Jordan of Pisa, a Dominican.
+Francis of Assisi, the founder of the Franciscans, also wrote poetry.
+According to legend, Francis dictated the hymn Cantico del Sole in the eighteenth year of his penance.
+It was the first great poetical work of northern Italy, written in a type of verse marked by assonance, a poetic device more widespread in Northern Europe.